chuacongtai/Project-CICD-Github-Action/README.md

 ## Key Features

-- **Blue-Green Deployment** with zero-downtime traffic switching
+- Blue-Green deployment, can switch traffic with no downtime
-- **Infrastructure as Code** using Terraform (modular structure)
+- Infra is written in Terraform (I split it into modules)
-- **CI/CD Pipeline** with GitHub Actions (Build → Push to ECR → Deploy → Switch Traffic → Cleanup)
+- GitHub Actions pipeline: build → push image to ECR → deploy → switch traffic → cleanup
-- **Manual Approval** using GitHub Environments
+- Manual approval with GitHub Environments
-- Alternating deployment between Blue and Green environments
+- Can deploy to Blue or Green depending on which one is idle
-- Least-privilege Security Groups and private subnets for ECS tasks
+- ECS tasks run in private subnet, security group is limited

 ---